 - 19.01 The Employee shall immediately notify the Employer of any work-related incident or injury. - 19.02 Careful observance of safety regulations, the proper use of safety equipment, and adherence to safe work methods is required by all Employees.
-The Union and Employer shall cooperate in promoting and improving rules and practices, which promote an occupational environment, which will provide protection from factors adverse to Employee health and safety. - 19.03 The Employer shall make reasonable provision for the safety and health of all Employees during the hours of their employment, and provide protective devices, safety vests, and other equipment necessary to protect the Employees properly from injury and illness. - 19.04 The Employer agrees to provide and maintain suitable first aid equipment on all job sites, and in all vehicles as required by the Occupational Health and Safety Act. - 19.05 A Health & Safety Committee shall be established which is composed of an equal number of Union and Employer representatives, but with a minimum of two (2) members representing each.
+The Union and Employer shall cooperate in promoting and improving rules and practices, which promote an occupational environment, which will provide protection from factors adverse to Employee health and safety. - 19.03 The Employer shall make reasonable provision for the safety and health of all Employees during the hours of their employment, and provide protective devices, safety vests, and other equipment necessary to protect the Employees properly from injury and illness. - 19.04 The Employer agrees to provide and maintain suitable first aid equipment on all job sites, and in all vehicles as required by the Occupational Health and Safety Act. - 19.05 A Health & Safety Committee shall be established which is composed of an equal number of Union and Employer representatives but with a minimum of two (2) members representing each.
 The Health & Safety Committee shall hold meetings every two (2) months (except July and August), or as requested by either party for jointly considering monitoring, inspecting, investigating, and reviewing health and safety conditions and practices, and to improve existing health and safety conditions and practices.
-Minutes shall be taken of all meetings, and copies shall be sent to both the Employer and the Union.

-- 19.06 Notwithstanding the foregoing, the Union or any Employee may, at any time, bring to the attention of the Employer any suggestions regarding safety and health, and such matters shall be subject to negotiations between the Employer and the Union. - 19.07 Notwithstanding any of the foregoing, the Employer may for reasons of public safety in the performance of their duties require an Employee to undergo an independent medical examination by a specialist in a field related to the area of concern. - 19.08 The Employer shall provide a Safety Glass Allowance of Two Hundred and Fifty Dollars (\$250.00) per year to each Permanent Employee that is required to wear safety glasses, for the purchase of prescription safety glasses.
+Minutes shall be taken of all meetings, and copies shall be sent to both the Employer and the Union with a copy posted/distributed/shared with all employees in each workplace. - 19.06 Notwithstanding the foregoing, the Union or any Employee may, at any time, bring to the attention of the Employer any suggestions regarding safety and health, and such matters shall be subject to negotiations between the Employer and the Union. - 19.07 Notwithstanding any of the foregoing, the Employer may for reasons of public safety in the performance of their duties require an Employee to undergo an independent medical examination by a specialist in a field related to the area of concern.